-The Onset of the Community-led Total Sanitation Approach
+Community-led Total Sanitation Approach

 The Community Led Total Sanitation (CLTS) approach came up in the late 1990s as a radical approach to addressing the sanitation challenge in rural areas.
-The approach was originated by Dr. Kamal Kar in Bangladesh when he undertook an evaluation of a number of water and sanitation projects funded by WaterAid.
-Since then the approach has gained international acceptance and recognition.
 CLTS works by directly attacking the practise of Open Defecation (OD) using a variety of participatory exercises.
-These exercises, that are based on the Participatory Rural Appraisal (PRA) methodology, help community members make a self-assessment of their own sanitation situation and subsequently take a collective decision to change their existing situation resulting in the community totally stopping the practice of Open Defecation Within a short period and then moving on to promote the use of improved toilet facilities by each community member.
+These exercises, that are based on the Participatory Rural Appraisal (PRA) methodology, help community members make a self-assessment of their own sanitation situation and subsequently take a collective decision to change their existing situation resulting in the community totally stopping the practice of Open Defecation within a short period and then moving on to promote the use of improved toilet facilities by each community member.
 The community is then declared and recognised as an Open Defecation Free (ODF) community.
 CLTS is basically a behaviour change process that places high premium on the community collectively changing its sanitation behaviours.
 CLTS was introduced into Ghana in 2007, since then the approach has gained acceptance and is now recognized as the preferred option for rural sanitation in Ghana.